harshit2608/cll/README.md

 # CLL: Cross-Language Library

 **CLL** is a project designed to allow developers to write core logic in Rust and create bindings for multiple programming languages, including Go, Java, and Node.js.
-This enables seamless integration of Rust's performance and safety features into various environments.
+This enables seamless integration of Rust's performance and safety features across various environments.

+> [!CAUTION]
+> Bindings generated for Deno are still in the experimental phase.
+Although they offer better performance and memory management compared to Node.js FFI-NAPI bindings, developers are advised to use them at their own risk.

 ## Features